 The subject of forklift refresher training is also covered in the 2005 Workplace Transport Regulations.

 RTITB Services Ltd, (a major accrediting body), run the National Operators Registration Scheme, (NORS).
 Under this scheme, operators are subjected to a refresher training course every three years and an expiry date is included on their NORS qualification.
 RTITB write to every person registered on the NORS database at their home address to remind them that their forklift refresher training is due.
+The new iTRUK accreditation scheme also has mandatory three year refresher training.

 In the event of an accident or investigation the authorities will ask to see the certificate of training.
 They will then possibly ask for proof of other training such as that designed for special attachments or unusual working conditions etc. They will also want to know about the course durations to see if they correspond with those laid down by the accrediting bodies.
 If they do not, it may be deemed that the training was insufficient and a prosecution might follow.
 If you are booking training with a company ask about this and get them to put it in writing if in doubt.
 (Be particularly aware of one day courses as these are only approved for refresher training for previously certificated operators).